ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-backup/guide.en-gb.md

 ---
-title: "VMware Cloud Director - Backups with Veeam Data Protection"
+title: "VMware Cloud Director - Backups with Veeam Data Plateform"
-excerpt: "Find out how to perform backups and restores with the Veeam Plug-in for VMware vCloud Director managed on OVHcloud"
+excerpt: "Find out how to perform backups and restoration with Veeam (Plug-in) Data Plateform / Protection for managed VCD on OVHcloud"
 updated: 2024-08-12
 ---